carsnwd/moviewatchlist-api/README.md

 2. Using the .env.SAMPLE as a guide, replace the values with the Firebase admin values, these are secret from the Firebase account do not share or upload your .env to the repo
 3. To run with emulators and Firebase install the firebase-tools globally with npm `npm install -g firebase-tools`
 4. Run `firebase emulators:start` to start the emulators for development
-5. Ensure MongoDB is installed, and points to a database 'movies-watchlist' with a 'watchlists' document.
+5. Ensure MongoDB is installed, and points to a database 'movies-watchlist' with a 'watchlists' document